Back in Black: Release and promotion

 Back in Black was first released in the United States on 25 July 1980.
 Its release in the United Kingdom and the rest of Europe followed on 31 July, and it was released in Australia on 11 August.
 The album was an immediate commercial success, debuting at number one on the British albums chart and reaching number four on the American chart, which Rolling Stone called "an exceptional showing for a heavy-metal album".
 It topped the British chart for two weeks, and remained in the top 10 of the American chart for more than five months.
-In Australia, the album reached number two on the ARIA Charts.
+In Australia, the album reached number one on the ARIA Charts in March 1981.

 After Back in Black was released, AC/DC's previous records Highway to Hell, If You Want Blood You've Got It, and Let There Be Rock all re-entered the British charts, which made them the first band since The Beatles to have four albums in the British Top 100 simultaneously.
 Back in Black's American success prompted Atlantic, the band's US record company, to release their 1976 album Dirty Deeds Done Dirt Cheap for the first time in the US, and in May 1981 Dirty Deeds reached number three on the US chart, surpassing Back in Blacks peak position.

 To promote the album, music videos were filmed for "You Shook Me All Night Long", "Hells Bells", the title track, "Rock and Roll Ain't Noise Pollution", "Let Me Put My Love into You", and "What Do You Do for Money Honey", though only the first four of those songs were released as singles.
 "You Shook Me All Night Long" became AC/DC's first Top 40 hit in the US, peaking at number 35 on the Billboard Hot 100.

-On 13 December 2007, the album was certified 22× multi-platinum by the RIAA, denoting 22 million American sales.
+On August 21, 2024, the album was certified 27× multi-platinum by the RIAA, denoting 27 million American sales.
 This placed it sixth on the list of the best-selling albums in the US.
 Worldwide, it has sold 50 million copies, leading Mark Beaumont of NME to call it "the biggest selling hard rock album ever made"; rock historian Brock Helander had previously called it "ostensibly the best-selling [...] heavy-metal album in history".